xibosignage/xibo-manual/source/en/media_module_powerpoint.md

 # PowerPoint

-[[PRODUCTNAME]] has 2 options to display PowerPoint PPT files.
+[[PRODUCTNAME]] has 3 options to display PowerPoint PPT files.

 **Option 1 -** Exported as a Video for non-Windows Players, and or, have no full copy of PowerPoint to install.

+**Option 2** - Saved as a PDF for non-Windows Players, and or, have no full copy of PowerPoint to install.

-**Option 2 -** Prepared and Uploaded as a PowerPoint PPT file for Windows Players only.
+**Option 3 -** Prepared and Uploaded as a PowerPoint PPT file for **Windows Players only**.
 Requires a full copy of PowerPoint to install on each Windows Player.

 {tip}
 If the PowerPoint PPT file has already been uploaded to the Library use the [Library Search](layouts_library_search.html) tab to quickly and simply add to a Region.